ariellepollock/project-1-game/README.md

 - press start
 - click on an item once "found"
 - click on items that aren't part of the winning set
-- optional: click on/"find" a hidden immunity idol
+- optional: click on a hidden immunity idol
+- optional: click on snake
-- click on/"find" all items OR immunity idol before timer runs out
+- click on all items OR immunity idol before timer runs out

 ## Wireframes
 ![wireframes](assets/image.png)

 ## Technologies Used
 JavaScript, HTML5, CSS, Midjourney, & Photoshop

+## Next Steps
+- condense repetitive code
+- add mini games to play
+- add visual tracker to race against computer